ros2-forest/forest/examples/mnist_bnn/README.md

 This directory contains the HLS files for the project (.cpp and .h files), as well as the config.forest file that is provided to Forest.
 Note that some information in the config.forest file will need to be changed if you are using it in your own workspace, such as the Absolute ROS2 dev_ws path, Absolute FPGA .bit file path, and User IP name.
-All of the .h files with the exception of mnist_cnn.h contain the weights and biases for the BNN's convolutional and fully connected layers.
+All of the .h files with the exception of mnist_bnn.h contain the weights and biases for the BNN's convolutional and fully connected layers.
 As explained before, these values were obtained by training the BNN model previously using Larq.

 ### ros2_packages/